 Zinc is a trace mineral found in the body.
 It has essential roles in cell division, protein synthesis, hormone production and regulation, and absorption of other nutrients.

 Zinc can be easily obtained through proper diet or supplements.
 Some foods that are rich in zinc include meat, seafood, cheese, poultry, legumes, and whole grains.

 As the hair cycle takes place, we lose a certain amount of hair, which is perfectly normal.
-Usually, 50 to 200 hairs per day are being shed daily.
+Usually, 50 to 200 hairs per day are being shed.
 Such occurrences should not be seen as a sign of permanent hair loss.

 However, if you’re shedding more than the usual, it’s important to look for underlying causes.
 Some possible reasons include genetics, hormones, poor diet and nutrition, age, and stress.

 Zinc is one of those nutrients the body needs to maintain a healthy hair, so a low zinc level could lead to hair loss in some men (and women).
 Zinc deficiency has been associated with other conditions like: